 The king of England for this period was Edgar, known as The Peaceful

 960 (after September)

-Edgar approved of the monastic reform put in place by Archbishop Dunstan.
+King Edgar approved of the monastic reforms put in place by Archbishop Dunstan.
 These reforms included enforcing poverty, obedience and chastity for monks.

 St Paul’s cathedral in London was destroyed by fire.

 was born to Edgar and Aethelfleda.

 A daughter, Eadgyth, was born illegitimately to Edgar and Wulfthryth at Kemsing.
 Edgar had abducted Wulfthryth from Wilton Abbey and taken her to Kemsing.
 After the birth of Eadgyth she and her daughter returned to the abbey.